OctopusDeploy/blog/blog/2021-12/best-webinars-of-2021/index.md

 description: Join us as we list out our favorite webinars of 2021.
 author: derek.campbell@octopus.com
 visibility: public
-published: 2021-12-30
+published: 2021-12-20-1400
 metaImage: webinar.png
 bannerImage: webinar.png
 bannerImageAlt: Webinar of the year
 tags:
+ - Company
+ - Community
  - Webinar
- - Company
 ---

 ![Webinar of the year](webinar.png)

 This year at Octopus, we hosted webinars on a wide variety of topics.
-Hosting these webinars is a fun way to share our knowledge and deep dive into specific topics for our customers and the broader DevOps community.
+Hosting webinars is a fun way to share our knowledge and deep dive into topics for our customers and the broader DevOps community.

 In this post, I share my favorite webinars to keep you company if you're working through the holiday period.

-You can find all 55 of our webinars on our YouTube [Webinar playlist](https://www.youtube.com/playlist?list=PLAGskdGvlaw2ph_YPvMquJlzgYd7bEDba).
+You can find all 55 of our webinars on our YouTube [Webinars playlist](https://www.youtube.com/playlist?list=PLAGskdGvlaw2ph_YPvMquJlzgYd7bEDba).

 ## Technical deep dive into Config as Code

 [Configuration as Code](https://octopus.com/blog/config-as-code-what-is-it-how-is-it-beneficial) has been an Octopus concept for a while.
 Config as code allows you to store your scripts in source control and run them on your deployment targets or Workers.

-In 2021, we launched Config as Code as an early access preview, giving you native support for Config as Code with Git.
-In this webinar we started a project from scratch using Config as Code and talk you through using this new feature.
+In 2021, we launched Config as Code as an early access preview, giving you built-in support for Config as Code with Git.
+In this webinar, we started a project from scratch using Config as Code and talked you through using this new feature.

 We covered the following topics: